devtron-labs/devtron/README.md

 <details><summary> <b>  Centralized Access Management </b></summary>
 <br>

-- Give access to users on Project, Environment and App level and control the level of access with customizable View only and Edit access.
+- Give access to users and controls level of access(Change this) on Project, Environment and App level and control the level of access with customizable View only and Edit access.
 </details>

 <details><summary> <b>  Manage and observe Multiple Clusters </b></summary>